Boopathi154/Blockchain-projects-by-boo/README.md

-Run the individual project bu compiling them on https://remix.ethereum.org/ Then deploy and test them
+Run the individual project by compiling them on https://remix.ethereum.org/ Then deploy and test them